Coarse-to-fine Q-Network with Action Sequence for Data-Efficient Reinforcement Learning: Experiment

 \subsection{Ablation Studies, Analysis, Failure Cases}

 \paragraph{Effect of action sequence length} \cref{fig:effect_of_action_sequence} shows the performance of CQN-\textbf{AS} with different action sequence lengths.
-We find that training the critic network with longer action sequences tends to consistently improve performance.
+We find that training the critic network with longer action sequences tends to consistently improve performance, plateaus or decreases performance if the sequences get too long.

 \paragraph{RL objective is crucial for strong performance} \cref{fig:effect_of_rl_objective} shows the performance of CQN-\textbf{AS} without RL objective that trains the model only with BC objective on successful demonstrations.
 We find this baseline significantly underperforms CQN-\textbf{AS}, which shows that RL objective enables the agent to learn from trial-and-error experiences.